-When someone nails the puck directly off a pass without stopping the puck to control it.
-No funny business (or puck play) here.
+When someone shoots the puck directly off a pass without stopping to control the puck.
+Alexander Ovechkin (Washington Capitals) is absolutely known for this shot.

 A name to know!
 He played for the Montreal Canadiens and was the first player ever to score 50 goals in one season.
 He was also the first to reach 500 career goals.
-There’s a trophy in his name that’s awarded annually to leading goal scorer in the NHL.
+There’s a trophy in his name that’s awarded annually to the leading goal scorer in the NHL.

 Hart Memorial Trophy:

-This award is given to the MVP (most valuable player) of the ENTIRE NHL.
-Outside of winning the Stanley Cup is the highest team honour, this is the highest individual honour in the league.
+This award is given to the MVP (most valuable player) of the NHL’s regular season.
+While the Stanley Cup is the highest team honour, this is the highest individual honour in the league.

 Conn Smythe Trophy:

 This trophy is a beauty.
-It’s awarded annually to the player that is the MVP during the Stanley Cup playoffs (rather than the regular season) and can go to a goaltender, forward or defence!
+It’s awarded to the player that is the MVP during the Stanley Cup playoffs (rather than the regular season) and can go to a goaltender, forward or defence!

 When a player does something that’s against the rules (e.g., hooking, tripping, diving, fighting, slashing, etc.).
-When this happens, the player is sent off for 2 minutes, 5 minutes, 10 minutes or a whole game (if it’s rly bad).
-For the 2 and 5 minute penalties, your team plays down a player that whole time and you make your way to the penalty box (AKA hockey jail) until you’re allowed out.
+When this happens, the player is sent off for two minutes, five minutes, 10 minutes or a whole game (if the infraction was real bad).
+That player’s team must play shorthanded until the penalty is full served.
+Not good.

-Short-handed means your team is playing a player down because that bozo managed to find their way into the penalty box.
-If you score while you’re down a player, it’s called a shorthanded goal.
+Shorthanded means your team is playing a player down because a teammate managed to find their way into the penalty box.
+If your team ends up scoring even when you’re down a player, it’s called a shorthanded goal.
 It’s something special that should be celebrated!

-The other team has a player in the penalty box and now you’ve got one extra player on the ice (5 vs. 4) for the duration of the penalty.
+The other team has a player in the penalty box and so that you have one more player than your opponent (five vs. four) for the duration of the penalty.
 Once/if you score, the penalty is over and the opponent can come out of the penalty box (unless it was a major penalty).
 Just like the penalty kill above, there are detailed lineups and plays to capitalize.

 You’ve got the puck, look up and there is no one between you and the goalie.
 OH BABY!

-Player who passes the puck or the last person to touch the puck before the player who scores.
-Normally, two assists are given for each goal, representing the last two players to touch the puck before the shooter blasted it into the net.
+Awarded to the player who passes the puck or the last person to touch the puck before the player who scores.
+Normally, two assists are given for each goal, representing the last two players to touch the puck before the goal scorer.

 Save percentage for a goalie.
-AKA amount of goals stopped vs. total amount of shots taken.
+AKA amount of goals stopped divided by the total amount of shots on net.

 You know that blue half circle at the front of the net.
 That’s called a crease.
-A player is NOT allowed to make contact with the goalie in the crease or the goal can get called back.
+A player is NOT allowed to make contact with the goalie in the crease or the goal can be disallowed.
 These are pretty hard and controversial calls for a ref to make.

-Is essentially a strike for hockey players, but in this case the team owners “lock out” the players until they can reach an agreement on their union contract.
-Surprisingly, there are lots of labour disputes in the hockey world - there’s been four lockouts in NHL history!
-The NHL PA (Players Association) and the NHL bigwigs (owners) negotiate terms to play.
-Generally one side thinks the other side is getting paid too much $$$$.
+Essentially a strike for hockey players, but in in this case the team owners “lock out” the players until they can reach an agreement on their union contract.
+There’s been four lockouts in NHL history!
+The NHLPA (Players Association) and the NHL bigwigs (owners) negotiate terms to play.
+Generally one side thinks the other side is getting paid too much.

 Along with Ron McLean hosts Hockey Night in Canada (HNIC).
-HNIC is hosted every week between the first and second periods, and at the end of the game.
-Ron and Don famously break down the game, with Don (Aka Grapes) constantly interrupting and frustrating Ron.
+HNIC is hosted every week between the first and second periods and then again at the end of the game.
+Ron and Don famously break down the game, with Don (aka Grapes) constantly interrupting and frustrating Ron.
 Ya gotta watch it.

 Guide | Glossary | FAQs | Fantasy | Stanley Cup | World Juniors | Back to Top